 The biggest difference between an addiction and a dependence is the mental health issues individuals are likely to experience.
 Once harmful drugs have been used for some time, side effects such as depression, anxiety and paranoia are likely to develop.
 Without sourcing support for a dual diagnosis, ongoing mental health issues are likely.
 Yet, this again will make addiction difficult, causing a viscous circle of influence.

-If you believe you’re suffering with an addiction to drugs and alcohol, sourcing addiction treatment sooner rather than later will be recommended.
+If you believe you’re suffering with an addiction to drugs and alcohol, sourcing drug and alcohol addiction treatment sooner rather than later will be recommended.
 If you’re currently abusing drugs and alcohol, with little psychological impacts, understanding what is on the horizon is vital.
 Whichever situation may reflect your reality, treatment and support is available.

 Addiction vs Dependence – why it’s important to understand the differences?

 If you’re using drugs and alcohol to any extent, it’s important to understand the addiction vs dependence battle.
 Here at Action Rehab, we recommend this understanding as experiences and treatments will vary.

 It is also important for those observing drug and alcohol use to appreciate the different stages individuals go through.
 Many misconceptions are made on addiction, categorising all individuals into a single addict box.
 When in fact, this judgment is incorrect.